Britt100616/eleventy-base-blog-bp/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am a self taught web developer